Optim-Lab/sif-models/README.md

 # sif-models
-Models for references of sea ice concentration forecasting.
+Repository for models of sea ice concentration forecasting.